corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-enum-evolution.md

 of the class.

-If, however, the fingerprints differ then we know that the class we are attempting to deserialize is different than the version we will be deserializing it into.
-What we cannot know is which version is newer, at least not by examining the fingerprint
+If, however, the fingerprints differ then we know that the class we are attempting to deserialize is different from the version we will be deserializing it into.
+What we cannot know is which version is newer, at least not by examining the fingerprint.

 {{< note >}}
-Corda’s AMQP fingerprinting for enumerated types include the type name and the enum constants
+Corda’s AMQP fingerprinting for enumerated types include the type name and the enum constants.
 {{< /note >}}

 Newer vs older is important as the deserializer needs to use the more recent set of transforms to ensure it can transform the serialised object into the form as it exists in the deserializer.
 Newness is determined simply by length of the list of all transforms.
-This is sufficient as transform annotations should only ever be added
+This is sufficient as transform annotations should only ever be added.

 {{< warning >}}